46

 Dating back to 1651, you’ll learn about Antigua’s tragic history of slavery, and see restored windmills (complete with sails) plus a working distillery.

-Get a Taste of the real Antigua at the Market
+Get a taste of the real Antigua at the market

 The vibe at Heritage Market is undeniably local.
 It’s vibrant and full of exotic sights.
 Selling fresh produce, you’ll see Antigua’s famous tiny pineapples, mangoes, custard apples, green oranges, and huge avocados.

-Explore Antigua’s Colourful Capital
+Explore Antigua’s colourful capital

 St John’s is one of the most colourful places I’ve ever visited.
 With vibrant block colour walls, if you prefer life in technicolour, you’ll have plenty of pics to snap here!
 Before visiting, I’d recommend taking a look at my blog post all about the most vibrant photography spots in Antigua: The Colourful Caribbean Island Of Antigua.